martinmaas/www-bar/README.md

 * PROJECT: The name of the project

+* SHOWPROJECTNAME: "false" if the project content contains the project name, "true" (or undefinded) if the project should start with the project name.
+  This is a workaround for the "jumbotron" stuff, I need to fix it.

 * STATUS: Either "projects" (to put in output/projects.html) or "history" (to put in output/history.html).